|1992 Dream Team|

 CM: Luis Suarez Miramontes (Spain)

 Considered to be Spain's greatest player until 1970's, Luis Suarez won Ballon d'Or in 1960.
 In 1964, he led La Roja in winning the European Championship.
 For club football, he played as a midfielder for Deportivo de La Coruña, CD España Industrial, FC Barcelona, Inter Milan and Sampdoria.
 He was a member of "Grande Inter" and won two consecutive European Cups.

-Iniesta scored the WC winning goal in 2010 that gave Spain its first ever WC title.
+Andres Iniesta scored the World Cup winning goal in 2010 that gave Spain its first ever World Cup title.
 At Euro 2012, Iniesta led Spain to their second consecutive continental crown, again being chosen as the Man of the Match of the final against Italy, and was named the Player of the Tournament.
-He also won Champion' league trophies with Barcelona.
+He also won Champions' league trophies with Barcelona.

 AM/FW: Rivaldo (Brazil)

 Rivaldo was a part of the attacking trio known as "Three R's" with Ronaldo and Ronaldinho at the 2002 World Cup Finals.
 He scored 5 goals in 5 games as Brazil took its 5th World Cup.
-He also went to the WC Finals in 1998.
+He also went to the World Cup Finals in 1998.
 He won the 1999 Ballon d' Or.
 He played for many clubs in his career.
-He spent five years with Spanish club Barcelona,
+He spent five years with Spanish club Barcelona.

-He was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the WC in 2002.
+Ronaldinho was a member of tyhe "Three R's" with Rivaldo and Ronaldo that helped Brazil winning the WC in 2002.
 He started his career with Gemio before moving to Europe.
-He played with Paris St Germaine and Barcelona before his form started to drop.
+He played with Paris St Germain and Barcelona before his form started to drop.
 He formed the REM line with Etoo and Messi before fighting among them destroyed the team.

 FW: Johan Cruyff (Netherlands)

-Johan Cruyff won the Ballon d'Or three times, in 1971, 1973 and 1974.
+Johan Cruyff is the greatest Dutch player ever.
+He won the Ballon d'Or three times, in 1971, 1973 and 1974.
 He was considered one of the best players in history.
-He was noted for his brilliant performance at the World Cup in 1974 and winning three straight European Cups with Ajax.
-He moved to Barcelona in 1973 for a world record transfer fees.
+He was noted for his brilliant performance at the World Cup in 1974.
+He also won three straight European Cups with Ajax in the 1970's.
+He moved to Barcelona in 1973 for a world record transfer fees, where he became a legend.
+He also played in the NASL.